terraform-google-modules/terraform-google-kubernetes-engine/modules/safer-cluster/README.md

 ### Project Setup

-We suggest a GKE setup composed of multiple projects to separate responsabilities between cluster operators, which need to administer the cluster; and product developers, which mostly just want to deploy and debug applications.
+We suggest a GKE setup composed of multiple projects to separate responsibilities between cluster operators, which need to administer the cluster; and product developers, which mostly just want to deploy and debug applications.